-Click to check out the best price on Amazon
+(Click the image to check out the best price on Amazon)

 the jug or beaker accessory…

-to use for blending in, when you buy a basic hand blender.
-Usually the beaker is anything from 600 ml to 1 litre.
-Less often, although it does happen, you get a whisk, or chopping bowl first instead.
+Usually the beaker is the first accessory you get, even when you buy a basic hand blender.
+Usually the beaker is anything from 600 ml to 1 litre and is not just used to measure, but to blend in.
+Blending in a high narrow container creates less splashing and mess!
+Less often, although it does happen, you get a whisk, or chopping bowl first instead as the first accessory.

-which means that now you effectively also have a hand mixer for whipping and whisking eggs, and maybe batter preparation for baking tasks.
-Normally it looks like a manual whisk, sometimes with a separate motor as in the Kenwood HDP406WH ( picture also below in our winners tables ).
+Now you effectively also have a hand mixer for whipping and whisking eggs, and maybe batter preparation for baking tasks.
+Normally this attachment looks like a manual whisk, sometimes with a separate motor as in the Kenwood HDP406WH ( picture also below in our winners tables ).
 With the Bamix stick blenders however, the whisk is just a tiny little blade with holes in it !
 Remarkably clever – check it out here.

-which means now you have a device for making sauces in the bowl, chopping nuts, herbs, and maybe spices grinding.
-Usually 1.5 cups / 350ml or 2 cup / 500ml bowls.
+This little attachment allows you to make sauces in the bowl, chop nuts, herbs, hard cheeses and maybe grind up spices if it is powerful enough.
+Typical sizes are 1.5 cups / 350ml or 2 cup / 500ml bowls.

 the masher attachment

-After that, you can add more accessories like the big soup foot you get with the Kenwood HDP406WH.
-With the Braun MQ 745 you get an extra Braun accessory (the MQ40 jug) to crush ice (see it in our href=”https://www.fromcooktochef.com/equipment/hand-blenders/best-hand-blenders/”>most awarded blenders post).
+After the 5 main attachments, more specialist accessories are added.
+For-instance, the big soup foot you get with the Kenwood HDP406WH.
+With the Braun MQ 745 you get an extra Braun accessory (the MQ40 jug) to crush ice (see it in our most awarded hand blenders post).
 We have it on good authority from Braun UK that the MQ40 is compatible with all of the MultiQuick3, MultiQuick5, and MultiQuick7 series so you can add it on as an extra !

 It is more unusual to have a hand blender start with a speciality but it does exist !
 The Dash Masha really specialises in making the perfect mashed potato and baby food puréeing.
 There is also a Kenwood Triblade model with just an ice crushing attachment, only available in the U.S, Canada and India to do both blending and powerful ice crushing only.

-After that, the hand blenders mostly tend to get better in style, durability, power and speed.
-For example, the Kenwood HDP406 is already at the top of its own range, so to upgrade it we would go to the Triblade HDX754CR model from the more recently introduced kMix range, which is higher grade and more stylish but does all the same things.
+So, if all the hand blender sets can add the same attachments and accessories, how else will they differentiate themselves from their competitors, and show they are the best.
+Simple, the simpler ones that cannot improve any more tend to either go downmarket and compete on price alone, and the rest show their prowess with better style, and quality – shown through the durability, power and speed.
+For example, the Kenwood HDP406 is already at the top of its own range, so to upgrade it we would go to the Triblade HDX754CR model from the more recently introduced kMix range, which is higher grade and more stylish whilst doing all the same tasks as the HDP406.

 You can see a picture of the cream version here on our “we like” blog.
 We think it’s rather like a KitchenAid in style, with its beautifully presented pieces all one one stand.
 You don’t have to spend much more to get this model and we think it’s amazing value now on Amazon.
 You can check it out on the UK price comparison quick search window when you get to the bottom of this page, or head over to the bottom of the Kenwood in depth article for buttons to the UK and Australia.
 Sadly we aren’t seeing it in the U.S. at the moment.

-~ Braun, Bamix, Breville, KitchenAid, Kenwood, Cuisinart, Smeg, Dualit, Dasha ~
+~ Braun, Bamix, Breville, KitchenAid, Kenwood, Cuisinart, Smeg, Dualit, Dualit, Dasha ~